AndrianaCodes/daily_scope/README.md

 # DailyScope

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/daily_scope`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your daily horoscope summary!

+Type in ./bin/daily_scope to see a list of zodiac signs

+Type the number of your choice to view a summary of your horoscope

+Come back every day for a different reading!

 ## Installation